graceliumarshmellow/Thesis/README.md

 - AddPoissonNoise.m - code used to add Poisson noise to the clean images.
 Note that noisy images used for the project had Gaussian and Poisson noise.
 It is just Gaussian was added via a method shown in ELImagesCode.ipynb.
 This code was built off code from Dr. Priya Dwivedi
 - fastai_env_personal_pc.yaml - environment setup to run all the code

+The trained models were too big to add to Github.
+To get the models, please contact me at z5207875@ad.unsw.edu.au to get the models or find me on LinkedIn.

 See the README BM3D for the credits of the BM3D code.
 BM3D.py was modified for this project.